 MT ROGERS SUMMER NATURALIST RALLY

 Each year we assemble a wide variety of field trips with leaders who are experts in their field and who are able to make it understandable and interesting for everyone from inquisitive amateurs to accomplished naturalists.
 There is something for the entire family with an expert speaker Friday night, field trips Saturday and Sunday, and a nighttime program.
-Topics include salamanders, wildflowers, geology, birding, fishing, cultural history, mammals, medicinal plants, general natural history and much much more!
+Topics include salamanders, birding, stream ecology, bear safety, fly fishing, cultural history, edible/medicinal plants, general natural history, and much, much more!

 NOTE: Opportunity to choose your field trips will begin Friday at 4PM.
 All field trips have a limited number of participants and will be first-come-first-serve basis.
 All times listed are actual departure times.
 Please allow extra time if you still need to register.
 All trips will go out regardless of weather conditions!
 Come prepared!